longhorn/website/content/docs/archives/1.0.0/advanced-resources/deploy/airgap.md

   name: instance-manager-e-XXXXXXXX
 ```

-it's known Kubernetes limitaion that label value should be no more than 63 characters [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)
+it's known Kubernetes limitation that label value should be no more than 63 characters [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)

 ##### Recommendation:
 It's highly recommended not to manipulate image tags, especially instance manager image tags such as v1_20200301, because we intentionally use the date to avoid associating it with a Longhorn version.